srvk/aws-sandbox/IS2016-Experiments.md

   - `train-7-gpu.sh` will run the actual DNN training.
 It will need a few hours to run (or a day and a half), and you can see the progress in the `exp/train_l7_c100_n60_h0.7_v7v/log` directory
   - `test-7-v1_x3.sh` will test the acoustic model.
 It will take a model, and put the decoding result (including WER, etc.) in `exp/train_l7_c100_n60_h0.7_v7v/decode_dev10h_v0`

+- There are many more things that you can do, like training multi-lingual systems or porting features to new languages or domains.
+We will add more documentation about this here and to the [Eesen repository](https://github.com/srvk/eesen) as things stabilize.
+Get in touch!

 [Back to the main README.](README.md)